CriticallyNoob/GameDev2024/public/work-not-screen-time-Jacob.md

-Work on capstone

-Study Japanese or something

-Work on old assignments
+Nov 8th

+Day 3 of working on the final bug in my capstone